Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Introduction

 After introducing the general framework, we demonstrate the application of SRSIs to band topology.
 For atomic insulators, we show that SRSIs provide both a classification and a diagnostic of stable equivalence.
 Specifically, we prove that if two atomic insulators have the same values for all $\Z$ and $\Z_n$SRSIs, then they can be adiabatically deformed into each other in the presence of auxiliary trivial bands.
 For topological insulators, we demonstrate that $\Z$SRSIs can be assigned based on the mapping between momentum-space symmetry data and $\Z$SRSIs, with their fractional (i.e., rational numbers that are not integers) values implying nontrivial SIs.
 While $\Z_n$SRSIs cannot be directly assigned to topological bands, they can still serve as indicators of topological gaps that cannot be diagnosed using SIs.
 Specifically, we investigate the situation where disconnected parts of a split EBR appear indistinguishable from atomic limits based on momentum-space symmetry data (SIs) alone.
 Even in such cases, the real-space framework of TQC reveals an obstruction to both split parts being atomic limits~\cite{Cano17-2,BarryFragile,Bouhon18Fragile,AlexandradinataTheorem20,Schindler21Noncompact}.
 Using SRSIs we analyze all 211 split EBRs in 51 SGs where TQC implies band topology beyond SIs~\cite{Sander2DTCI2019,Sun20Pfaffian,Slager20BeyondSIs,Kooi21RealSpace,Wezel21,Wan21Homotopy,Cano22Invisible,Chen22}.
 Notably, we show that constraints arising from $\Z_n$SRSIs can be used to diagnose band topology in all split EBR cases except only 8 cases across 5 SGs, highlighting the power of SRSIs in capturing band topology beyond the scope of SIs.
-This demonstrates the existence of many ``topological-only" systems where at least some bands have to be topological (either stable or fragile), regardless of the model parameters.
-Finally, we illustrate our results using simple tight-binding models, where we {use} the Wilson loop to confirm the band topology.
+This demonstrates the existence of many topological-only systems where at least some bands have to be topological (either stable or fragile), regardless of the model parameters.
+Finally, we illustrate our results using simple tight-binding models, where we use the Wilson loop to confirm the band topology.
+In addition, we demonstrate the material-level applicability of SRSIs by presenting a concrete example of the symmetry-based diagnosis of an obstructed atomic insulator in Y$_3$Al$_2$.